 Looking for a little shade from the hot afternoon sun?
-Or perhaps you want a little privacy, or ‘block out’ the neighbours, or just get some nice foliage into the garden for aesthetic purposes, the easy solution is to plant evergreen trees, but which ones are best for your garden.
+Or perhaps you want more privacy to screen out the neighbours or have some nice foliage in the garden for aesthetic appeal.
+Planting evergreen trees is the simple solution, but which ones are the perfect fit for your garden?

 A – Z List of Evergreen Trees for the Australian Gardens